-When developing new software and algorithms, companies’ number one concern is that they do the job they are meant to do and function efficiently.
-Cybersecurity features, when implemented, are meant to ensure the protection of users’ data and guard against malicious process hijacking attacks.
-Source code itself is often left out of these security considerations and its importance as proprietary confidential information is overlooked.
+The number one concern for companies when developing new software and algorithms is that they do the job they are meant to do and function efficiently.
+Cybersecurity features, when implemented, are intended to ensure customer data security and guard against malicious process hijacking attacks.
+Source code is often left out of these security considerations, and its importance as proprietary information is overlooked.
+Data Loss Prevention (DLP) tools can help software developers combat source code leaks and theft by ensuring security policies that protect it are in place.

-Sensitive data is frequently viewed as referring to individuals’ data that is protected in many cases by law and whose leakage can cause both financial liability and a loss of customer trust.
-When it comes to source code, inevitably, there are competitors that might develop similar products, but there is a marked difference between them having to do the ground work themselves and simply following a company’s available code as their blueprint.
+Sensitive data is most often associated with personally identifiable information (PII) or credit card numbers.
+These fall under the protection of data protection laws such as the EU General Data Protection Regulation (GDPR) and whose leakage can cause financial loss and reputational damage.
+When it comes to source code, inevitably, some competitors might develop similar products, but there is a marked difference between them having to do the groundwork themselves and simply following a company’s available code as their blueprint.

 There is also the risk of source code being used by cybercriminals to exploit vulnerabilities or embed malware into existing software.
 PDFs, for example, can now contain malware because Adobe Acrobat had its source code stolen in 2013.